Lymphoma A Cancer in the Lymph Glands

 Here is the link https://www.nanavatimaxhospital.org/blogs/lymphoma-a-cancer-in-the-lymph-glands

-Lymphoma is a type of cancer that affects the lymph glands, part of the lymphatic system crucial for immune defense.
-This condition impacts lymphocytes, a type of white blood cell, compromising the body’s ability to fight infections.
-Understanding lymphoma's types, causes, symptoms, and treatments is vital for timely diagnosis and effective management.
+Lymphoma is a type of lymphatic cancer that affects the lymph glands, which are part of the lymphatic system essential for immune defense.
+This condition impacts lymphocytes, a type of white blood cell, thereby compromising the body’s ability to fight infections.
+Understanding what is lymphoma cancer, its types, causes, symptoms, and modern treatments is vital for timely diagnosis and effective management.
+In 2025, advancements in immunotherapy and targeted biological therapies have significantly transformed the prognosis for many patients.

 What is Lymphoma?

-Lymphoma is cancer originating in the lymphatic system, a network of vessels, nodes, and organs that transport lymph fluid and white blood cells throughout the body.
+Lymphoma is a cancer originating in the lymphatic system, a network of vessels, nodes, and organs that transport lymph fluid and white blood cells throughout the body.
 This cancer primarily targets lymphocytes, disrupting their normal function.
+When these cells mutate, they divide uncontrollably and collect in lymph nodes, the spleen, or the bone marrow, eventually forming tumors that hinder the immune system.

 Types of Lymphoma